 - There is some negative reward proportional to the torque applied on the joint.
 So that agent learns to walk smoothly with minimal torque.

-Also, I must mention that there are 2 versions of the Bipedal environment based on terrain type:
+Also, I must mention that there are two versions of the Bipedal environment based on terrain type:

 - Slightly uneven terrain (BipedalWalker-v3);